R0STUS/Crystaller/README.md

-Edit the 'settings.file' to change Max.
+Create and Edit the 'settings.file' to change Max.
 Memory limit for proccess.